 Using Customer Match Strategies

-Use these customer match strategies for both sales and service ad content to continue to reach new customers and retain current ones to boost profitability for 2020.
+Use these customer match strategies for both sales and service ad content to continue to reach new customers and retain current ones to boost profitability.

 Customer match uses data that consumers have shared with you to deliver highly targeted ads to those individuals and others like them who are active in online searches.